Nuestra Belleza Nuevo León 2013

-Nuestra Belleza Nuevo León 2013, was held at Las Lomas Eventos in Monterrey, Nuevo León on July 16, 2013.
+Nuestra Belleza Nuevo León 2013, a beauty pageant in Mexico, was held at Las Lomas Eventos in Monterrey, Nuevo León on July 16, 2013.
 At the conclusion of the final night of competition Vanesa Montemayr from Guadalupe was crowned the winner.
 Montemayor was crowned by outgoing Nuestra Belleza Nuevo León and Nuestra Belleza México titleholderCynthia Duque.
 Eight contestants competed for the title.